 - Rides for shopping or errands.

-- Rides for cancer treatment, dialysis or other medical specialists.
+- Rides for cancer treatment, dialysis or medical specialists.

 - Help with small chores like changing a light bulb or installing a grab bar.

-- Reading the newspaper or magazine to someone.
+- Reading the newspaper, magazine or mail to someone.

 - Help balancing a checkbook.

 - Visiting with someone so their caregiver can take a break.

 - A phone call to check in or just talk.